 After surgery, it is important to get out of bed and start walking daily.
 Remember when walking, keep an upright posture and relax your arms down by your side.
 Walking should become part of your daily routine.
-Complete each of the following exercises five times.

 Repeat the exercise program four times a day.